 Instead of correcting or discussing a negative behavior, find a child who is acting as an example!
 For instance, if child #3 is fooling around on the screen, find a couple of others who aren’t, and point that out!
 “I love the way that (child #7) and (child #18) are sitting nicely while we are working on this math problem.”
 This has a three-fold effect:

 - Child #3 may very well look at child #7 and child #18 to see what they are doing and follow their example.

 - Child #7 and child #18 feel proud for how they are acting.

 Not all behavior management systems work for all students, teachers, and situations.
 Do what has worked for you in the past, with the knowledge that it may or may not need to be adjusted while teaching virtually.
 If behavior charts with stickers works for you and your students, continue that during distance learning.
 Tape the charts to a large poster board, and point out when you are adding a sticker to a student’s chart.

 4. If rewards and prizes work for you, keep it going!

 The main thing to remember is that prizes and rewards do not have to be physical!
 Think about those special days that you would have in your class, like stuffed animal day or pajama day, and continue using those as rewards!
-The kids will still see each other online!
+The kids will still see each other online, and you can set aside time for them each to show off their stuffed animal or favorite pajamas.
 And hey, who doesn’t love a homework pass?!

 5. Mail postcards!